Nevena90serbiangirl/qa-portfolio/01-manual-testing/bug-reports/QA-NOTE-validation-behavior.md

 This confirms that client-side validation state is properly reset once valid input is provided.

-## Notes
+## QA Decision
-This scenario was intentionally not reported as a bug, as no incorrect system behavior was observed.
+This scenario was not reported as a bug since no incorrect system behavior was observed.